ConsumerDataStandardsAustralia/standards/slate/source/includes/endpoint-version-schedule/index.html.md

 | InfoSec Profile | Endpoints                                    | CDR Arrangement Revocation Endpoint                        | POST   | 1.5.0   | 2020-11-01          | N/A             | 2020-04-17, v1.2.0 | N/A                |

 ## Data Recipients
-The following versioning schedule is reflective of the endpoints hosted by Data Holders.
-Binding dates indicate the dates the particular version of an endpoint becomes binding in the data standards.
+The following versioning schedule is reflective of the endpoints hosted by Data Recipients.
 Data Recipients should take into account their commencement date within the CDR, relevant obligations in accordance with the CDR Rules, as well as any exemptions granted when factoring in which API versions are considered applicable.

 | Section         | Sub-section                                  | Endpoint                                                   | Method | Version | Binding Date        | Retirement Date | Date Introduced    | Date Deprecated    |